daxisunder/hyprfocus/README.md

 # hyprfocus

 A plugin which provides focus animations for us borderless folks, originally inspired by [flashfocus](https://github.com/fennerm/flashfocus)!
-Modified to work with the latest Hyprland and support hyprpm as well as some other improvements.
+Modified to work with the latest Hyprland and to support hyprpm as well as some other improvements.

-## animations
+## Animations:

 flash